josmar-crwdstffng/angular/aio/content/guide/i18n-common-prepare.md

 #### `h1` example

-For example, you may want to specify that the `<h1>` tag is a site header that you need translated the same way, whether it is used as a header or referenced in another section of text.
+For example, you may want to specify that the `h1` element is a site header that you need translated the same way, whether it is used as a header or referenced in another section of text.

-The following example shows how to specify that the `<h1>` tag must be translated as a header or referenced elsewhere.
+The following example shows how to specify that the `h1` element must be translated as a header or referenced elsewhere.

 <code-example header="src/app/app.component.html" path="i18n/doc-files/app.component.html" region="i18n-attribute-meaning"></code-example>